 In addition to the removal of architectural barriers and provision of special accessibility features, persons with physical and developmental disabilities may also need supportive services to help them maintain an independent lifestyle.
 Individuals with moderate to severe physical or developmental disabilities may need access to assisted living facilities.

-The California Building Code (CBC) requires that publicly funded housing meet certain accessibility standards.
+standards.
 Additionally, the City's Universal Design ordinance adopted in 2017 requires that all projects of 10 or more units meet the following requirements beyond CBC: